fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 # 07 - Component based Styling

-We follow th component based architecture approach, so how about styling?
+We follow the component based architecture approach, so how about styling?
 We decided to put styling to the component, but in the web we have the following situation:

 - **General**: A style should always be defined within a component
 - **Development**: You want to have Hot Module reload, when you change a style of a component
 - **Development**: When the application is rendered on the server, you want to return the style inline.
 - **Production**: You want to return the styles as a seperate Stylesheet that gets loaded independently to the sourcecode and javascript code.

-We do it by just adding a style.css file to the component and define the look and feel for that particular component within the file.
+We do it by just adding a `style.css` file to the component and define the look and feel for that particular component within the file.

 ## The current state of CSS